Augustin-FL/building-pfsense-iso-from-source/README.md

 Few possible root causes:
 - The `FreeBSD-port` branch that you are trying to build does not match the FreeBSD version of your build server.
 - You are trying to build an out-of-date version of pfSense and some `dist` files are not available anymore on the [official FreeBSD distcache](http://distcache.FreeBSD.org/), resulting in errors at the `fetch` step.
-   - In this case you can update the [`distinfo`](https://github.com/pfsense/FreeBSD-ports/blob/devel/print/texinfo/distinfo) of each concerned port in your github fork of `FreeBSD ports`, then you can run `./build.sh --update-poudriere-ports` to refresh the files on your build server.
+   - In this case you can update the [`distinfo`](https://github.com/pfsense/FreeBSD-ports/blob/devel/print/texinfo/distinfo) of each concerned port in your GitHub fork of `FreeBSD ports`, then you can run `./build.sh --update-poudriere-ports` to refresh the files on your build server.
    - Alternatively, you can find any old dist mirror (such as [this one](http://distfiles.icmpv6.org/distfiles/)), download the files on the build server in their matching folder (using `wget`/`curl`), then continue the build

 You need to build **ALL** ports before proceeding to the next step.
 If you don't want to build one port, you can exclude it by removing it in `~/pfsense/tools/conf/pfPorts/poudriere_bulk`.